 Building on the principles developed by Lagrange and Hamilton, in this course you will learn different methods to apply advanced dynamics principles to real-world projects, where you need to assess how complex systems behave with regards to the kinetic and potential energy involved.

 You will learn how to derive equations of motions for complex systems in a consistent and systematic way.
-There is no specific application area, however the course will include examples of aircraft, helicopters, satellites, wind turbines and robots.
-However the knowledge gained can be applied to any field of engineering which requires an understanding of analytical mechanics.
+There is no specific application area, but the course will include examples of aircraft, helicopters, satellites, wind turbines and robots.
+But the knowledge gained can be applied to any field of engineering which requires an understanding of analytical mechanics.

 The course presents an efficient and systematic formulation of equations of motion for complex 3D dynamic systems in an innovative, easily assimilated format.
 It is intended for advanced graduate research and professional work.
 The advantage of this approach is that classic mistakes are avoided while the equations of motion for complex multibody dynamic systems are derived.
 The benefits for you are:

 - Improving your skills of modeling and deriving the equations of motion for complex 3D dynamic systems.

 - Setting up simulations to represent the motion of complex dynamic systems.

 This is an ideal course for anyone who is working in simulation environments, robotics, aerospace, mechatronics, mechanical and biomedical applications.
 It will benefit aerospace, mechanical and civil engineers, researchers or students for whom understanding the theory of analytical mechanics and applying it (using MATLAB, Mathematica, Maple or any other programming language) will contribute to their work tasks or level of expertise.